DCS-training/IntroToDatabases/Non-SQL_Tutorial.md

 Save this file locally to your device or appropriate directory.
 To load this data into your database, click the green plus, and import JSON or CSV file.
 Note that each row is now an individual document, stored and displayed in a JSON format.

-We will be exploring only the Documents and Aggregations tabs today.
+We will be exploring only the Documents, Aggregations and Schema tabs today.

 The Documents tab allows you to view and scroll through the documents.
 It is useful to quickly assess whether the data looks as expected, and to identify features and commonalities across the large dataset.
 This tab also allows basic queries to return results through the compass using Mongo Query Language.
 For example: